AdobeDocs/analytics.en/help/export/analytics-data-feed/df-manage-jobs.md

 You can filter and search to locate the exact job you're looking for.

 On the far left, click the filter icon to show or hide filtering options.
 Filters are organized by category.
-Click the chevron to collapse or expand filtering categories.
-Click the checkbox to apply a filter.
+Select the chevron to collapse or expand filtering categories.
+Select the checkbox to apply a filter.

 ![Filter](assets/jobs-filter.png)